FichteFoll/advent-of-code/2024/README.md

 of the lowest cost to a certain point so far to abandon paths that are already longer.
 The latter took me way too much time to remember/figure out.

+# Day 17

+This was a decently tough day.
+Not the first part,
+as that was a pretty simple custom instruction set unit, but for the second one it fist took me a short while to first implement it in brute-force code, only to then realize that this will likely not compute in the forseeable future.

+Fortunately, the actual instructions were fairly simple and we've had much worse tasks like this in the past, so I solved part 2 through reverse engineering the code, some *tiny little* brute force, and Python, because I am much faster prototyping there.
+The solution is most likely *not* applicable for each input since I analyzed this specifically for mine, but it's not like this matters for such a task.
+It is very easy
+to make tiny errors during this process, though.